Foster Care & Education

 Together, we will improve the educational outcomes of our children and youth in care.

-Although educational challenges are not unique to children and youth in foster care, this vulnerable population faces additional hurdles, including multiple residential and school changes, court appearances or therapeutic or other case-related appointments that must be attended during school hours, missed school days to visit with parents and siblings, as well as a typically chaotic educational history prior to entering foster care in the first place.
+Although educational challenges are not unique to children and youth in foster care, this vulnerable population faces additional hurdles, including multiple residential and school changes, court appearances or therapeutic or other case-related appointments that must be attended during school hours, missed school days to visit with parents and siblings.

 Children and youth who are of school-age and in foster care may also find themselves lost in-between child welfare and education – two systems with overlap, but inadequate ongoing and effective communication.
 Texas judicial, child welfare, and education stakeholders informally report that school changes result in a damaging loss of records, credits, services, and support systems, which can hinder the academic success of school-age foster children and youth.